miniBill/witch-awakening/DLCs/TheElementOfDarkness/Companions-Independent.md

 - Morality: 8
 - Has: Mayra has Familiarism 3 (Ferret), Advanced Familiar (Ur-Ferret), Homunculi-craft 4, and _Monster Tamer_

 The magical equivalent of a crazy cat lady, Mayra is an entrepreneurial witch who runs a combined monster shelter, adoption agency, and produce selling business, providing a wide range of alchemical reagents, monster kibble, and creature-care guidebooks.
-She has a deep love for critters of all kinds and a natural talent with handling and caring for all manner of mythical and monstrous creatures, if you're in the market for a magical pet Mayra is one of the best in the business.
-Mayra and her bewildering number of pets live with her sister Emilia in their family's dominion-bubble farm estate.
+She has a deep love for critters of all kinds and a natural talent with handling and caring for all manner of mythical and monstrous creatures, if you’re in the market for a magical pet Mayra is one of the best in the business.
+Mayra and her bewildering number of pets live with her sister Emilia in their family’s dominion-bubble farm estate.

 ## Companion: Emilia Broadleaf